geraldo-reboucas/nvdbspeedlimit/README.md

 We at NPRA will happily provide extensive guidance on how you can make that happen - with special emphasis on the "you make it happen" - part.
 The NPRA and the Norwegian Mapping Authorities strives to continuosly improve NVDB-related services (NVDB api) and data products for free under the [NLOD license](https://data.norge.no/nlod/en/).

-We will do our outmost to ensure that the process of grabbing Norwegian speed limit data can be automated in a robust pipeline.
+We will do our outmost to ensure that the process of grabbing Norwegian speed limit data (all other road related data) can be automated in a robust pipeline.
 We are happy to discuss any suggestion on how to improve our services and data products.

-# Do you have the right road numbers?

-Road numbers are automatically included in all data products and pipelines described here.